DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Refinement (Round 11 - March 2025)

 - Tool design felt clean, well-spaced, and intuitive
+- Quote: "It feels like it's really intuitive... very like, methodical step by step."
+[Round 11, March 2025]
 - Recommendation: Maintain clean, methodical step-by-step approach
 - Users wanted to see all options together during drafting
+- Quote: "Because you have to add them one at a time and come back to this point, you never get to like see your list in the drafting stage altogether."
+[Round 11, March 2025]
 - Recommendation: Keep users on same page when adding multiple options

 ## Guidance and Learning Tools